A Linear-Quadratic Stackelberg Differential Game with Mixed Deterministic and Stochastic Controls: Conclusion

-To conclude this paper, let us give some remarks.
-In this paper, we have considered a new kind of LQ Stackelberg differential game with mixed deterministic and stochastic controls.
-The open-loop Stackelberg equilibrium solution is represented as a feedback form of state variable and its expectation, via solutions to some new Riccati equations.
-Though the framework is a special case of Yong \cite{Yong02}, some new ideas and interesting phenomena come out.
-We point out that is is possible for us to relax the assumptions in Section 2 of this paper.
+Motivated by the pension fund insurance problem, in this paper we have considered a new kind of LQ leader-follower differential game with mixed deterministic and stochastic controls.
+The open-loop Stackelberg equilibrium is represented as a state feedback form of state variable and its expectation, via solutions to some new system of cross-coupled Riccati equations and two-point boundary value problem of ODEs.

 Possible extension of the results to those in an infinite time horizon with constant coefficients, is an interesting topic.
-In this case, some stabilizability problems need to be investigated first, and differential Riccati equations will become algebraic Riccati equations.
-The practical applications of the theoretic results to Stackelberg's type financial market is another challenging problem.
-We will consider these problems in the near future.
+In this case, some stabilizability problems need to be investigated first, and differential Riccati equations will become {\it algebraic Riccati equations} (AREs) (Li et al. \cite{LSY21}).
+We will consider this topic in the near future.